awh4kc/OpenDSA-LTI/README.md

   $ touch authorized_keys
   ```

-  - Before we move forward is that we're going to setup SSH to authenticate via keys instead of having to use a password to login.
-It's more secure and will save you time in the long run. **Switch back to OpenDSA-DevStack terminal** to append the new public key to `deploy@<prod_server>`:.ssh/authorized_keys and enter `deploy` user password one last time:
+  - Before we move forward we're going to setup SSH to authenticate via keys instead of having to use a password to login to your production server.
+It's more secure and will save you time in the long run. **Switch back to OpenDSA-DevStack terminal** to append the new public key to .ssh/authorized_keys on your production server.
   ```
+  # OpenDSA-DevStack terminal
   $ cd
   $ cat .ssh/id_rsa.pub | ssh deploy@<prod_server> 'cat >> .ssh/authorized_keys'
   ```
-  - For now you can ssh to you production server from within OpenDSA-DevStack without password
+  - Form now on you can ssh to you production server from within OpenDSA-DevStack without password
   ```
+  # OpenDSA-DevStack terminal
   $ ssh deploy@<prod_server>
   ```

-  - For the next steps, **make sure you are logged in as the `deploy` user on the production server!**
+  - For the next steps, **make sure you are logged in with the `deploy` user on the production server!**

 ### Installing Ruby

   - The first step is to install some dependencies for Ruby.
   ```
+  # Production server terminal
   $ sudo apt-get update
   $ sudo apt-get install -y git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev libcurl4-openssl-dev python-software-properties libffi-dev dkms libxslt-dev libpq-dev python-dev python-pip python-feedvalidator python-sphinx libmariadbclient-dev libevent-dev libsqlite3-dev
   ```
   - Next we're going to be installing Ruby using rbenv.
   ```
+  # Production server terminal
   $ cd
   $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv
   $ echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc